AuroraRoboticsLab/GodotRobot/README.md

 Building will take a few minutes the first time, as it builds the whole godot-cpp interface, but it will be very fast after that.

-Finally, you can try out the example project by running
+Finally, if you are on Linux, you can try out the example project by running

     Godot-v4.4-stable.exe demo/project.godot

+On Windows, run your Godot executable you downloaded earlier, click 'Import', and navigate to `MiningRobot/GodotRobot/demo/project.godot`.

 The standard edit loop is:
  - Save in Godot Engine.